Abbott Elementary and It's Always Sunny in Philadelphia crossover: Development

 Brunson and McElhenney, creators of Abbott Elementary and It's Always Sunny in Philadelphia, respectively, conceived an idea for the crossover after meeting at the 75th Primetime Emmy Awards.

 In January 2024, Quinta Brunson, creator of the American Broadcasting Company (ABC) workplace comedy Abbott Elementary, and Rob McElhenney, creator of the FXX black comedy It's Always Sunny in Philadelphia, met at the 75th Primetime Emmy Awards.
 The two, both Philadelphia natives, stated to each other that they were fans of each others' series, which are both set in Philadelphia, and joked that they should make a crossover episode.
-This concept was furthered following the unlicensed Willy's Chocolate Experience when McElhenney, responding to comments from viewers, stated the situation felt like an Abbott and Always Sunny crossover.
-Brunson also shared this sentiment by reposting McElhenney's tweet to her Instagram story.
+In response to social media posts comparing Willy's Chocolate Experience to Always Sunny, McElhenney stated he felt the event instead seemed akin to an Abbott and Always Sunny crossover, and Brunson reposted McElhenney's tweet.
 Conversations continued during ABC's 2024 upfronts when the two formed a premise.
 The idea was then pitched to Bob Iger, CEO of the Walt Disney Company, who was "very into it."
 Legal approvals also had to be obtained before it became a reality, including one from Warner Bros.
 Television which co-produces Abbott.

 Brunson teased in July at the 2024 San Diego Comic-Con that the then-upcoming fourth season of Abbott would have a crossover with another series.
 She stated that she was inspired to pursue a crossover after remembering the excitement she had watching "That's So Suite Life of Hannah Montana" when she was younger.
 Brunson confirmed no further details at the time, but it was suspected that it would be with a program owned by Disney such as The Bear, The Simpsons, Grey's Anatomy, or It's Always Sunny in Philadelphia.
 In October, it was officially announced that it would be with the seventeenth season of Always Sunny.
 Although the two programs air on different networks, both of them are owned by Disney and are set in Philadelphia, Pennsylvania.
 Later that month, it was also revealed that the crossover would actually be two parts, with the first part taking place on Abbott and the second part on Always Sunny.

 Casting

 The producers of Abbott were initially uncertain which Always Sunny stars would be available for the crossover beyond McElhenney and Day.
 The availability of Kaitlin Olson was unknown due to her role on the ABC crime drama High Potential and an opening in Glenn Howerton's schedule was in doubt as he was filming the black comedy Sirens for Netflix.
-The production staff was also told by McElhenney that Danny DeVito would appear, but he reportedly wouldn't take phone calls from the Abbott casting team, despite Abbott and Always Sunny sharing casting teams.
-His location was also unknown and his representative told the Abbott crew he was unavailable.
-All five starring cast members ultimately appeared in the Abbott episode.
+The production staff was told by McElhenney that Danny DeVito would appear, but they encountered difficulties formally securing his participation.
+All five starring cast members ultimately appeared in the Abbott episode, though Howerton was only able to make a brief appearance.
 The five portray Ronald "Mac" McDonald, Charlie Kelly, Frank Reynolds, Dee Reynolds, and Dennis Reynolds.